Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 By default, the Web Script Framework initiates the login process through HTTP Basic authentication, which informs the web browser to display a login box for the user to enter their user name and password.
-Upon successful authentication, which is performed by Alfresco Content Services, the web script is invoked.
+Upon successful authentication, which is performed by Content Services, the web script is invoked.
 Otherwise, the process stops and the invocation of the web script fails.

 Having found the `hellouser.get.html.ftl` response template, the Web Script Framework renders its result back to the web browser.
-The template, which is now running as an authenticated user, has access to special Alfresco Content Services objects.
+The template, which is now running as an authenticated user, has access to special Content Services objects.
 In this case, the template renders the name of the authenticated user through the object `${person.properties.userName}`.

 >**Note:** HTTP Basic authentication is a method designed to allow a web browser or other client program to provide credentials in the form of a user name and password when making an HTTP request.